P=W conjectures for character varieties with symplectic resolution: P=W conjectures for genus 1

 \section{P=W conjectures for genus 1}

 Let $A$ be a compact Riemann surface of genus 1.
 The construction of the moduli spaces $\MDolSlone$ and $\MBSlone$ agrees formally with that of a generalised Kummer variety in \cite[\S 7]{Beauville84}.
-It is possible to make this analogy more precise by showing that $\MDolSlone$ and $\MBSlone$ are specializations of generalized Kummer varieties essentially as in \cite[\S 1]{DEL97}; see also \cite[\S 7]{MMS}.
+It is possible to make this analogy more precise by showing that $\MDolSlone$ and $\MBSlone$ are specializations of generalized Kummer varieties; see Example \ref{genusonekummer} and also \cite[\S 5.3]{MMS}.

 Following \cite{GottscheSoergel93}, we describe a stratification of these Kummer-like varieties in Section \ref{sec:VarietiesKummertype}, from which we deduce the P=W conjecture in genus 1 (\cref{thm:PI=IWgenusone}).